-DIRECTORS' REPORT (incorporating the Strategic Report) YEAR ENDED 31ST AUGUST 2019
+DIRECTORS' REPORT (incorporating the Strategic Report) YEAR ENDED 31ST AUGUST 2020

-The directors present their report and financial statements for the year ended 31st August 2019 and confirm they comply with the requirements of the Charities Act 2011, including the Directors' Reports, under the Companies Act 2006.
+The directors present their report and financial statements for the year ended 31st August 2020 and confirm they comply with the requirements of the Charities Act 2011, including the Directors' Reports, under the Companies Act 2006.
+In anticipation of the sale of the School business and certain assets, the name of the Company was changed to SJS Realisations Limited by Special Resolution dated 28th April 2021 and filed at Companies House on 12th May 2021.